philrosenfield/match/scripts/README.md

 utilities for visualizing match outputs.

 ## likelihood.py
-Work in progress.
-It needs a main function but if using in ipython or calling from another python script, one useful thing could be to use Andy's stats code.
-In match_stats, you send the sfh solution file and the .cmd file and match_stats will caclulate the nonzero sfh bins, just send the DOF (see the doc string or match README)
+stellar_prob is a work in progress, lots of dumb warnings are thrown due to order of operations.

+With main or run from command line: a call to MATCH `stats`.

 ## match_param.py
-semi-automatic way to make match pararameter files.
+semi-automatic way to make `calcsfh` pararameter files.
 Click on a cmd to set mag limits, or use completeness fraction, also can make basic exclude gates.
 It's set to read fits tables or match photometery.
 If it's a fits table, the filters passed must exist exactly in the fits file.

 ## ssp.py
 Work in progress.
-Visualizations and statistics on calcsfh in ssp mode
+Visualizations and statistics on `calcsfh` in `ssp` mode

 ## utils.py
 In flux.
 I think will be obsolete soon.

 ## cmd.py
-CMD: was utils.MatchCMD (to read `.cmd` files)
+CMD: was utils.MatchCMD (to read `.cmd` files, an automatic product from `calcsfh`)

 ## sfh.py
-SFH: was utils.MatchSFH (to read `.sfh` and `.zc` files)
+SFH: was utils.MatchSFH (to read `calcsfh` terminal output, `zcombine` and `zcmerge` output files)

+## bash
+Here are scripts to run MATCH

+### write_hybridMC_script.sh
+Used to run many hybridMC calls on all sfh files in a directory

+### theworks.sh
+Run all MATCH programs after a calcsfh (with mcdata flag) run